sdat2/sdat2.github.io/index.md

 ---
 title: Simon D.A.
-Thomas PhD
+Thomas, PhD
 description: ML researcher working on climate risk and extreme extrapolation in machine learning.
 permalink: /
 ---